PouriaSterling/poet-bot/README.md

 When making changes to shared files such as `serverless.yml` or `local.yml`, ensure that you call `sls deploy` to avoid inconsistencies across the various lambda functions.
 Even if you are making changes to only a single Lambda function and you are using `sls deploy function -f <FUNCTION_NAME>`, it is good practice to do an `sls deploy` every now and then. from the [documentation](https://serverless.com/framework/docs/providers/aws/cli-reference/deploy-function/):
 ```
 The 'sls deploy function' command deploys an individual function without AWS CloudFormation.
 Note: This command now deploys both function configuration and code by default.
-Just as before, this puts your function in an inconsistent state that is out of sync with your CloudFormation stack.
+Just as before,
+this puts your function in an inconsistent state that is out of sync with your CloudFormation
+stack.
 Use this for faster development cycles and not production deployments.
 ```

+Also note that due to a [known bug in serverless](https://github.com/serverless/serverless/issues/4638), environment variables are not deploying to a function on AWS Lambda unless the code for that function is changed.
+This means that it's not possible to use an `sls deploy` to only update the environmental variables of the AWS Lambda function if no changes to that function's code have been made.
+To get around this for now, make menial changes to the code to force the update on deploy.

 ## Adding Functionality

-To add new intent functionality, train Luis for the intent and create a new handler in the [/intentHandlers](https://github.com/PouriaSterling/poet-bot/tree/master/src/intentHandlers) folder (making sure to use the exact same name for Luis and the file).
-Put all your logic in that file.
-You can use an existing intent handler as a template to get you started.
+To add new intent functionality, train Luis for the intent and create a new handler in the [/intentHandlers](https://github.com/PouriaSterling/poet-bot/tree/master/src/intentHandlers) folder (making sure to use the exact same name for the Luis intent and the file).
+Put all your logic in that file, using an existing intent handler as a template to get you started.
+For example, if you wanted Poet to respond to greetings, you would first train Luis with an intent called something like `Gratitude`, then you would make a file called `Gratitude.js` in the [/intentHandlers](https://github.com/PouriaSterling/poet-bot/tree/master/src/intentHandlers) folder to contain your logic.

+If any environment variables are added in the `serverless.yml` file, make sure to update the `envVars` array in [Utils.js](https://github.com/agiledigital/poet-bot/blob/master/src/services/Utils.js) with the variable too.